-Launched in 2019, the SSRC Graduate Student Fellowship Program provides PhD student in the Division of the Social Sciences who are in their final throes of dissertation write-up with a dedicated workspace in the Social Sciences Research Center and a small research stipend.
+Launched in 2019, the SSRC Graduate Student Fellowship Program provides PhD students in the Division of the Social Sciences who are in their final throes of dissertation write-up with a dedicated workspace in the Social Sciences Research Center.
 Fellows were selected from a pool of applicants with a special focus on those using multiple methods in their research programs.

 Aid, Arms, and Advisors: Limited Intervention in Conflict

 Alexandra Chinchilla, Political Science

 Governments spend large amounts of blood and treasure intervening in intra-state conflicts.
 Sometimes they intervene directly by sending ground combat troops.
 More often, since direct intervention is costly and requires domestic political support, states choose to support a proxy in the conflict with aid, arms, or advisors rather than intervene directly.
 Sending advisors, however, is costly and could lead to escalation.
 States intervene with military advisors to manage two problems in proxy warfare: preference divergence between the intervener and its proxy, and low proxy military capability.
 In this project, Chinchilla develops a formal model which relates kinds of support such as money, arms, and military advisors, and the proxy’s degree of alignment with the intervener’s preferences and its military capability.
 She outlines when advisors increase proxy performance and limit the proxy’s pursuit of goals not shared by the intervener.
 Chinchilla uses this model to guide empirical analysis of quantitative data on intervention with military advisors and case studies on U.S. intervention in El Salvador (1979–89); Soviet intervention in Afghanistan (1978–79); and Russian and U.S. intervention in Ukraine (2014- ).
 The case studies are based on interviews and archival research at six physical archives and three digital archives.